ISO 27001 Information Security - Clause 7.1 Resources

 The determination and provision of resources should take into account what capabilities are already available inside the organization, and what needs to be procured or obtained from external providers.
 Hardware, software, external expertise and other resources should be procured where necessary.

 At a strategic level, a logical time for consideration and planning for the necessary resources would be at the periodic management review of the ISMS.
 It may be useful to have one or more specific agenda items for resource planning to help ensure that the topic is given the attention it deserves.
 In common with most management system standards, ISO 27001 Clause 9.3 has a specific requirement for such management reviews and we'll be discussing that later in this series.
 On a more operational level, resources may be considered as part of addressing Clause 8.1 Operational planning and control.
-That might include rosters, schedules, departmental / project planning, team meetings etc.
+That might include rosters, schedules, departmental / project planning, team meetings, procurement etc.

 The elements of resource planning that should be considered are discussed in the sections below.

 Perhaps the most important resource in any organization is its people.
 The standard requires you to determine and make available the people needed to effectively implement your ISMS.

 We need to consider what roles are required and then to fill those roles.
 This element may be considered in conjunction with arrangements for Clause 5.3 Organizational roles, responsibilities and authorities, Clause 7.2 Competence, and Annex Control 7 - Human resource security.
 We will be discussing those in other articles in this series.

 Adequate facilities need to be made available.
 These need to be appropriate to protect against the risks faced.
 They may include: